 Now think about a similar life experience but one often on the other end of the spectrum.
 When you care for a family member or friend, spending the last years together as caregiver and caree, you might feel isolated from the community.
 Friends, co-workers, even other relatives may not understand your worries, your commitments and your decisions.

 Without support, you might find yourself fighting self-doubts, asking yourself, “Why me?
 Why am I the one to do this?”
 These self-doubts can erode your ability to handle your caregiving responsibilities effectively and efficiently.
 Even worse, these self-doubts cloud your ability to understand how important this caregiving journey is — to your caree, your family, yourself.

-That’s why I’ve developed The Caregiving Years, Six Stages to a Meaningful Experience.
-Much like books for expecting parents, The Caregiving Years describes what to expect throughout the journey.
+That’s why I’ve developed the Six Caregiving Stages.
+Much like books for expecting parents, the Six Caregiving Stages describes what to expect throughout the journey.
 Because no journey is completed without wrong turns, unexpected delays and unplanned crises (we’ll call these “stumbles”), our map also includes ways to “steady” these stumbles.
-I first created the concept of staging the caregiving experience in 1997 and continue to revised and tweak the concept to ensure it remains relevant today.
+I first created the concept of staging the caregiving experience in 1997 and continue to revise and tweak the concept to ensure it remains relevant today.

 Separated into six stages, The Caregiving Years reflects the increasing intensity of the caregiving role.
 Within each stage, you’ll find a keyword.
 As you move through the stages, you’ll add more keywords which also become your coping strategies.
 These six keywords become your go-to actions during times of stress, worry and frustration.